aiven/devportal/docs/tutorials/anomaly-detection.rst

    .. image:: /images/tutorials/anomaly-detection/CPU_IN_source.png
       :alt: Source table tab with ``CPU_IN`` table defined

    Before saving the source table definition, you can check if it matches the data in the topic by clicking on the triangle next to **Run**.
-You should see the populated data
+You should see the populated data.

    .. image:: /images/tutorials/anomaly-detection/cpu_in_table_preview.png
       :alt: The Apache Flink source definition with SQL preview of the data

-6. Navigate to the **Add sink table** tab
+6. Navigate to the **Add sink table** tab.
 7. Create the sink table (named ``CPU_OUT_FILTER``), pointing to a new Apache Kafka® topic named ``cpu_load_stats_real_filter`` where the readings exceeding the ``80%`` threshold will land, by:

-   * Clicking on the **Add your first sink table**
+   * Clicking on the **Add your first sink table**.
-   * Selecting ``Aiven for Apache Kafka - demo-kafka`` as `Integrated service`
+   * Selecting ``Aiven for Apache Kafka - demo-kafka`` as `Integrated service`.
    * Pasting the following SQL:

      .. literalinclude:: /code/products/flink/basic_cpu-out-filter_table.md